 However, the Bose Noise Cancelling Headphones 700 are still on the noise-cancelling podium, and the design is absolutely gorgeous.
 Not to mention the competitive noise-cancelling and the neutral sound signature that Bose lovers expect.
 If you’re firmly planted in camp Bose, then it makes perfect sense to grab their latest and greatest.
 If you’re considering the switch to the dark side, we can’t recommend it enough.

 Save money with the Sennheiser PXC 550-II or Bose QuietComfort 35 II

 Alternatively, you could leave both Bose and Sony in the dust and opt for a highly-rated alternative.
 The most obvious direct alternative are the Bose QuietComfort 35 II headphones.
-As the name suggests, these are among the most comfortable headphones on the market, and share many of the same features as the Bose Noise Cancelling Headphones 700.
+As the name suggests, these are among the most comfortable headphones on the market and share many of the same features as the Bose Noise Cancelling Headphones 700.
 We also recommend the Sennheiser PXC 550-II for the comfortable design, aptX support, and low-frequency noise cancelling — it doesn’t hurt that the headset costs half as much, either.

-You might also consider a pair of noise cancelling true wireless earbuds for the maximum in portability.
+You might also consider a pair of noise cancelling true wireless earbuds for maximum portability.
 They can’t match the battery life, though many pairs offer wireless charging cases and it’s easy to simply slide a pair into your pocket.
 We like the Sony WF-1000XM3 — the WH-1000XM4’s little brother — which offers powerful Sony noise-cancelling.

 What about the Apple AirPods Max?